-Take the train to the purple station to discover the town that chocolate built and everything this leafy, history-steeped area of the city has to offer.
+Take the train to the purple station to discover the village that chocolate built and everything this leafy, history-steeped area of the city has to offer.

 Smell chocolate in the breeze